SpreeHertz/Sandmine.js/README.md

 This project is licensed under the **GPL General Public License v3.0.** See the LICENSE file for details.

 # Docs
 You can make your own version of Sandmine.js.
-Please follow all the steps required for you to have a good experience.
+Please read the docs fully so that you understand what's happening, and to reduce the amount of errors you may run into.

 ## Step 1: Installation
 Install [VSCode](https://code.visualstudio.com/download) (or any other IDE you like), [Git](https://git-scm.com/download/), and [Node.js](https://nodejs.org)